netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/crvserver_module.rst

       A host route is injected according to the setting on the virtual servers

-                  \* If set to PASSIVE on all the virtual servers that share the IP address, the appliance always injects the hostroute.
+                  \* If set to \ :literal:`PASSIVE`\  on all the virtual servers that share the IP address, the appliance always injects the hostroute.

-                  \* If set to ACTIVE on all the virtual servers that share the IP address, the appliance injects even if one virtual server is UP.
+                  \* If set to \ :literal:`ACTIVE`\  on all the virtual servers that share the IP address, the appliance injects even if one virtual server is UP.

-                  \* If set to ACTIVE on some virtual servers and PASSIVE on the others, the appliance, injects even if one virtual server set to ACTIVE is UP.
+                  \* If set to \ :literal:`ACTIVE`\  on some virtual servers and \ :literal:`PASSIVE`\  on the others, the appliance, injects even if one virtual server set to \ :literal:`ACTIVE`\  is UP.

       .. rst-class:: ansible-option-line